ustunb/actionable-recourse/README.md

-`actionable-recourse` is a python library to check recourse in linear classification models.
+`actionable-recourse` is a python library for recourse verification and reporting.

 ### [Recourse](https://github.com/ustunb/actionable-recourse/blob/master/README.md#recourse) | [Installation](https://github.com/ustunb/actionable-recourse/blob/master/README.md#installation) | [Development](https://github.com/ustunb/actionable-recourse/blob/master/README.md#development) | [Reference](https://github.com/ustunb/actionable-recourse/blob/master/README.md#reference)

 ## Recourse?

-*Recourse* is the ability to flip the prediction of a ML model by changing *actionable* input variables (e.g., `income` instead of `age`).
+In the context of machine learning, *recourse* describes the ability of a person to change the prediction of a machine learning model by altering *actionable* input variables (e.g., `income` as opposed to `age`).

-#### When should models provide recourse?
+### When should machine leanring models provide recourse?

-Recourse is an important element of human-facing applications of ML.
+Recourse is an important element of procedural fairness in machine learning.

-In tasks such as lending, ML models should provide all individuals with an actionable way to change their prediction.
+In tasks like lending, machine learning systems should provide all individuals with an actionable way to change their prediction.

 In other tasks, models should let individuals flip their predictions based on specific types of changes.

-A recidivism prediction model that includes `age`, for example, should let a person who is predicted to recidivate with the ability to flip their prediction without having to alter `age`.
+For example, a recidivism prediction model that includes age should allow every person who is predicted to recidivate with the ability to flip their prediction without altering their age.

-#### Highlights
+### Highlights

-The tools in this library let you check recourse without interfering in model development.
+This library provides tools for recourse verification and reporting.
+The tools are designed to let users check recourse without interfering in model development.

 They can answer questions like: